 We have a combination of experience and specialist training to help with any New Zealand Immigration issues."

-We are a team of lawyers specialising in New Zealand Immigration.
-As lawyers we have training and expertise in the laws, policies, rules and regulations relating to New Zealand Immigration.
+As lawyers, we have training and expertise in the laws, policies, rules and regulations relating to New Zealand Immigration.
 Our team of specialised Immigration Lawyers have a high level of expertise that only comes from working exclusively with New Zealand Immigration Law.
-With 21 year's experience in all aspects of Immigration Law, founder of the firm, Mr Alastair McClymont, has the skill and expertise to oversee all the work undertaken by the firm.
+With experience from 1996 in all aspects of Immigration Law, founder of the firm, Mr Alastair McClymont, has the skill and expertise to oversee all the work undertaken by the firm.

 All of our lawyers have had their legal training in New Zealand or overseas universities that teach in the English medium.
-Our staff speaks Hindi, Punjabi, Mandarin, Gujarati and Tamil.
-We also have regular access to interpreters in Thai, Khmer and Vietnamese.
+Our staff speaks fluent English, Hindi, Punjabi, Mandarin, and Sinhala.
+We also have regular access to interpreters in Thai, and Vietnamese.

-Alastair McClymont has over 23 years of experience in immigration law.
+Alastair McClymont has experience in Immigration Law since 1997.
 He began work in Auckland as a lawyer in 1996 for a large litigation and immigration law firm.
 By 2000 Alastair was specialising solely in immigration work including refugee applications and appeals and appearance on immigration reviews in the New Zealand High Court and Court of Appeal.
 Alastair set up his own firm in 2001 under the name Monk and McClymont, a two lawyer firm based in central Auckland concentrating solely on immigration.
 In 2005 Alastair began working on his own as a barrister and solicitor continuing to concentrate solely on immigration work.
 Since 2005 the firm has expanded and now operates under the name McClymont and Associates.
 In what spare time Alastair can get he enjoys sailing, mountain biking, travel and spending time with his wife and young children.

 Aakanksha McClymont has been working with Alastair in this firm for more than 10 years.
 Originally from Chandigarh in India she graduated with a BA in Psychology but is most proud of her Master's degree in Common Sense.
 Aakanksha is the point of contact for most clients of the firm looking out for their best interests, helping them navigate the difficulties of the immigration process and managing the workload of the lawyers and admin staff working on the files.
 Aakanksha loves being busy and when not running the office she loves travel, socialising, exercising, friends and family.